When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

-I I one of the things that makes me angrier than anything, folks, is just utter ignorance.
+One of the things that makes me angrier than anything, folks, is just utter ignorance.

-And then when confronted with truth to continue to deny it.
+And then when confronted with truth, to continue to deny it.

-Penetrate that obstacle out there with uh with our good friends, the liberals, but damn, it's hard to come up with a with a way.
+I keep working for a way to permeate that obstacle and penetrate that obstacle out there with our good friends, the liberals, but damn, it's hard to come up with a way.

-They just they just don't want to hear it.
+They just don't want to hear it.

 I can't get over this.

-Bush didn't say anything any differently than any Democrat said, and yet it's like the world began on 2001 when Bush assumed office.
+And yet it's like the world began on 2001 when Bush assumed office.

 Anything that happened before that is irrelevant and immaterial.